ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Macho Moustache: "Deal more damage when surrounded."
 	- Focus Crystal but more risk for more reward.

+- Triskelion Brooch: "Chance to combine ignite, freeze, and stun."
+	- Inflicting one of these effects has a small chance to also inflict one of the others for a small amount of extra damage.
+	- Frozen enemies are stunproof, so only extra damage will occur if a freeze also procs a stun.
+	- Unlock by stunning, then freezing, then igniting the same enemy within 3 seconds (any player may contribute).

 #### Tier-2 Item

 - Armor Crystal: "Gain armor by hoarding money."